task-force-ia/taskforce-ia-doc-en/doc/and_now.rst

 the establishment of ad hoc departments.
 At the same time, administrations need substantial investment in human capital to manage the growth and potential of new technological systems.
-Universities and the public sector in general should face the possible lack of AIrelated skills with synergy and identify new models for working with AI experts from the private sector and academic world.
+Universities and the public sector in general should face the possible lack of AI related skills with synergy and identify new models for working with AI experts from the private sector and academic world.
 On the `ia.italia.it <https://ia.italia.it/>`__ portal, a mapping of AI-related courses in Italy will soon be available.